KulkarniShrinivas/Design_Thinking-RVCE/Day-1_Disscucsing-of-Topic/README.md

-### Urgent Action to Combat Climate Change and Its Impacts
+### Action to Combat Climate Change and Its Impacts

 **Introduction**
 Climate change is a critical issue impacting many areas of life, including agriculture and business.
 Our project explores these impacts and identifies actionable solutions.